ContainerSolutions/terraform-mesos/images/README.md

 # Build VM image with Apache Mesos

-Use Packer to build GCE image with a specific Apache Mesos version installed.
+Use [Packer](https://packer.io/) to build GCE image with a specific version of [Apache Mesos](http://mesos.apache.org/) installed.
 The GCE image can later be referred in `image` variable passed to the [Terraform module](https://github.com/ContainerSolutions/terraform-mesos).

 ## Usage

+Install Packer and run the following script in `images` directory of this project, with your values for `GCE_ACCOUNT_FILE`, `GCE_PROJECT_ID` and `GCE_ZONE`. `GCE_IMAGE_NAME` will be the name of your new image.
+For `MESOS_VERSION` enter either a version number in "0.22.1" format or a valid git commit identifier, branch or tag name from the official Mesos git repository, which is [https://git-wip-us.apache.org/repos/asf/mesos.git](https://git-wip-us.apache.org/repos/asf/mesos.git).

+This tool tries to install Mesos from an Ubuntu package, if it exists, or build and install it from sources.

 ```
 FILENAME="mesos.json"